|

 At first glance, Central Virginia—where Thomas Jefferson completely dominates the history—appears to be a Civil War black hole, a place where nothing happened.
 With this lecture series, Rick Britton hopes to revise that perception.

-The lecture, “The Surrender of UVA & Charlottesville”
+The lecture, “The Battle of Appomattox Court House”

 NOTE: If you do not see the "Add to Cart" button, there are four possible reasons.
 1) Registration may not be open 2) You have not added a membership to your cart or renewed your membership (Click HERE to purchase your membership) 3) You are not logged in (Click “Sign In” on the blue bar above) 4) You may need to refresh your screen.